The quick version for those that don’t have much time ⌛

 Why an email newsletter?

 I work as part of Health, Counselling and Disability Services.
 We are keen to make your time here as a student a healthy and happy one.
-The newsletter is one of the new services we are providing in 2018.
+The newsletter is one of the services we offer to help students keep up with what health/wellbeing services are available to them.

 Part of staying healthy is staying informed, and through the blog and the newsletter we aim to let you know about the different tools, techniques, events, services and news that can help you live a happier and healthier life.